Rudolf Ferdinand Spitaler

 Rudolf Ferdinand Spitaler (7 January 1849 – 16 October 1946) was an Austrian astronomer, geophysicist, meteorologist and climatologist.

 He discovered 64 IC objects whilst working at Vienna Observatory and Comet 113P/Spitaler.

+The geophysicist and meteorologist Leo Wenzel Pollak was one of his PhD students.

 He was one of the first to speculate the existence of a 13th zodiacal constellation, which later became known as Ophiuchus.